kevinduh/sockeye-recipes/README.md

 tensorboard --logdir ~/sockeye_trial/model1
 ```

 Then follow the instructions, e.g. pointing your browser to http://localhost:6006 .
-Note that note all features of Google's tensorboard is implemented in this DMLC MXNet port, but at least you can currently visualize perplexity curves and a few other things.
+Note that not all features of Google's tensorboard is implemented in this DMLC MXNet port, but at least you can currently visualize perplexity curves and a few other things.

 ## Full Example Run (WMT14 English-German)